sergiooncode/conversational-agent/README.md

 (frustrated, dissapointed, etc) in customer messages and enriching that message with the sentiment information in structured format (like [User Sentiment: highly frustrated]... + message).

 - I started working on RAG to improve the agent system answers.
-I found a
+I found a knowledge base with customer support answers on Kaggle.
+I researched a "cheap" way to implement RAG using a OS LLM model and loading the embeddings in memory.

+- The RAG service would compare the user's comment with embeddings of the answers in the mentioned knowledge base using a simple LLM called all-MiniLM-L6-v2.
+A RAG service could be defined which would load answers embeddings in memory (in the future a Vector DB API service could be used), then the `ConversationPartialUpdateManager` would call that RAG service

 ## Description of potential improvements

 - Storing conversations as the product scales.
 Postgres JSONB field allows max size 1 GB.

 - The API has no authentication and that's not right.
-It's should be first identified who is t
+It's should be first identified who is the user and who is the client of the API, whoever owns the authentication method artifact (API key, token, etc) will be the client since through that authentication method we know is "them" using the API.

 - I had plans for the Prompt Django model but it's currently not used.
 The prompts for the 3-agent system are mainly static.
 If the prompts were to be generated dynamically maybe the Prompt Django model could come in handy.